-The Basin-scale Project will meet the requirements outlined below, cataloguing and storing information through the Monitoring Data Management system for evaluation data and, where applicable, a relevant CSIRO data access facility.
+The Basin-scale Project will meet the requirements outlined below, cataloguing and storing information through the Monitoring Data Management System (MDMS) for evaluation data and, where applicable, a relevant CSIRO data access facility.

-The Monitoring Data Management System (MDMS) is the CEWH data management portal for evaluation data.
-Under the Basin-scale Project contract, CSIRO is obligated to using this portal.
-The SRA aims to provide updates to the Envirosys software that manages the MDMS annually.
+The MDMS is the CEWH data management portal for evaluation data.
+Under the Basin-scale Project contract, CSIRO is obligated to maintain and use this portal.
 CSIRO will use and deliver data to the MDMS according to best practices of Data Management, as described in this Data Management Plan.

 Cloudstor (aarnet.edu.au/cloudstor) is a secure research data storage and file transfer site that is provided by the Australian Academic Research Network (AARNet) and is part of the Australian National Data Service (ANDS).
 In late 2021, we established a site for storing and managing access to key project datasets for use by the project teams.
-This has proved to be very successful.
-However, Cloudstor is being decommissioned in late 2023 and a replacement service will be made available by the data management team from December 2023 (ref 2023-24 Foundation activity).
+This proved to be very successful.
+However, Cloudstor was decommissioned in late 2023.
+The Data management team investigated alternate platforms and moved seamlessly to a Flow-MER Google Drive site in December 2023 (ref 2023-24 Foundation activity).